mcolo/github-dark/README.md

 # github-dark
-Display code on github with a dark theme
+Chrome extension to display code on github with a dark theme